-An important task in quality assurance is to identify, whether a part that has been exposed to corrosive atmospheres is free of relevant three dimensional surface corroded areas such as deep or shallow pits.
-We demonstrate a 3D metrology device which contains special modules for fully automatic measurement and classification of small scale surface corroded areas.
-The device is based on the focus variation technology to obtain both dense 3D data even for large areas and perfectly registered true color information.
-In contrast to other systems that only perform a 2D classification of corrosive areas the proposed system entirely relies on 3D information for corrosion detection.
-First the surface is scanned laterally and vertically to obtain the depth data and the true color information.
-Then special filtering stages are performed to restrict the classification to relevant area details with corrosion.
-Afterwards the depth information is analyzed to detect the corroded areas, which are then listed in a table together with parameters such as their depth, area or volume.
-Among additional information, a true color image of the whole surface with all marked corrosions is created.
-The measurement system is especially designed to allow fast corrosion measurement over large scan areas up to 200x200mm at high resolution.
-The measurement is not restricted to planar surfaces, however also parts with cylindrical or arbitrary form can be measured.
-Recent improvements include the increase of the scan speed by a factor of ten and the design of a special ringlight illumination with controllable segments that is ideally suited for the measurement of difficult samples with large corrosive areas.
-Examples are provided for different applications including the automatic measurement and classification of corrosions on aluminum plates with corrosion depths of a few micrometers and on curved parts.
-A comparison between manual corrosion segmentation and the automatic system demonstrates the accuracy of the proposed device.
-In the field of corrosion and erosion the system has already been applied to several applications including corrosion evaluation on steel samples.
+Featuring the Focus-Variation technology, this system helps to obtain both 3D data and perfectly registered true color information, even for large areas.
+First, the surface is scanned laterally and vertically to obtain the depth data and the true color information.
+Second, special filtering stages are performed to restrict the classification to relevant area details with corrosion.
+Afterwards, the depth information is analyzed to detect the corroded areas, which are then listed in a table together with parameters such as depth, area, or volume.
+Also, a true color image of the whole surface with all marked corrosions is created.
+The measurement system is especially designed to allow fast corrosion measurements over large scan areas up to 200x200mm in high resolution.
+The range of measurements covers planar surfaces, but also cylindrical or other arbitrarily formed parts.
+Due to a special ring light illumination, the system is ideally suited for the measurement of challenging samples with large corrosive areas.